Frequently Asked Questions About Shy Bladder Syndrome. Everything you can possibly want to know about Paruresis … and more!

 Paruresis, as we’ve stated several times, is NOT a medical condition but a Social Anxiety Disorder.
 It can be fairly complex too.
-That means there’s no magic pill or miracle drug that’s going to cure it.
-But, in answer to the question, we state a resounding YES … there IS a cure.
+There’s no magic pill.
+No miracle drug that’s going to cure it.
+However, in answer to the question, we state a resounding YES … there IS a cure.

-The cure itself is in re-setting the mind to acting in a rational manner and not shutting down the flow of urine when presented with certain situations.
-It’s a simple as that.
+The cure itself lies in re-setting the mind.
+To make it automatically react in a rational manner and not to shut down the flow of urine when presented with certain situations.
+It’s a simple as that!

-There’s various ways to do this but, we can assure you that, with a little patience and full commitment, you can be cured.
+There’s various ways to do this.
+It’s no an overnight cure but, we can assure you that, with a little patience and full commitment, you can be cured.

 What Is The Treatment For Paruresis?

-Treatment is based around fixing the mind to respond rationally when presented with a situation which currently results in anxiety.
+Treatment is based around fixing the mind to respond rationally when presented with a situation which currently causes anxiety.
 There are several proven and recognised ways in which we can do this:

 Cognitive-Behavioral Therapy For Paruresis:

-CBT (as it’s better known), is a highly recognised type of psychotherapy.
+CBT (as it’s better known): A highly recognised type of psychotherapy.
 The process examines a person’s thoughts, beliefs and attitudes in relation to paruresis and looks at how they affect their emotions and behaviours.
-Sounds complicated but it’s not!
+Sounds complicated but it isn’t!
 It’s basically looking at how the sub-conscious reacts right now and then teaching the mind to act in a different way automatically.
-It basically modifies and corrects dysfunctional emotions, behaviors, and thoughts and is one of the most effective ways of treating all kinds of social anxiety.
+Put simply it modifies and corrects dysfunctional emotions, behaviors, and thoughts.
+It’s recognised as one of the most effective ways of treating all kinds of social anxiety.

 Graduated Exposure For Shy Bladder Syndrome:

-Graduated Exposure Therapy is basically about practising and gaining confidence.
-It’s a process in which the paruretic is gradually introduced to using public restrooms in circumstances which gradually get more and more difficult.
-Gaining confidence in each situation before progressing to the next, more challenging environment.
+Graduated Exposure Therapy: Basically about practising and gaining confidence.
+It’s a process in which the paruretic is gradually introduced to using public restrooms in circumstances which gradually get more and more challenging.
+Gaining confidence in each situation before progressing to the next even more challenging environment.
 This is often much easier with the support of a trained therapist or an understanding friend known as a “pee buddy”.

-Proceed with caution and always discuss this with a medical professional before taking this route.
+Proceed with caution!
+Always discuss with a medical professional before taking this route.
 This technique is proven to work but better results have been reported from paruretics who are OK with urinating when others are around – but only when they can get a flow started and that’s where they often have a problem.

 The process, as the name suggests, involves holding your breath for as long as you can and need to in order to allow your muscles to relax.
 Thus resulting in a urinary sphincter so relaxed it will allow you to pee.
 Holding your breath results in an increase in carbon dioxide in the bloodstream which has been reported to help reduce many forms of anxiety and create a more relaxed bodily state.